enterprise-oss/osso-docs/docs/idp/one_login.md

+---
+id: one-login
-# OneLogin (website)
+title: OneLogin
+---
 This guide is for an end user to connect to a Service Provider via OneLogin.
 If you’re looking to add a new connection for an Enterprise Customer, please read our guide on Adding your first Enterprise Customer.

-To configure SSO to log in to a Service Provider’s application, you will need to add a **SAML Test Connector** application ****inside your OneLogin Administration dashboard.
+To configure SSO to log in to a Service Provider’s application, you will need to add a **SAML Test Connector** application inside your OneLogin Administration dashboard.
 This is typically performed by someone in IT or InfoSec who has administrative privileges to the OneLogin account.
-When finished be sure to return the OneLogin Metadata to your contact at the Service Provider you’re setting up in order for them to complete configuration.
+When finished be sure to return the **OneLogin Metadata** to your contact at the Service Provider you’re setting up in order for them to complete configuration.

 ## Access OneLogin Administration Portal
 1. Log in to your OneLogin user account at your-domain.onelogin.com - you will need an account with administrator access to complete this process.